Stay up to date

 Minimum cyber security standard MCSS was published in 2018 in collaboration with the National Cyber Security Center (NCSC) to introduce the minimum set of cyber hygiene with the closest approximation of the international cyber security frameworks.
 It is supposed to be included in the government functional standard for security by UK Gov.

 MCSS has shared a functional standard for security that the UK government bodies, agencies, and suppliers must incorporate in their business’s strategy wherever possible.
-These functional standards for security are categories into five areas i.e.; identify, protect, detect, respond and recover.
-These control areas, when incorporated into information security policies, help to investigate, measure, and mitigate the cyber threats relevant to their attack vectors.
+These functional standards for security are categorised into five areas i.e., identity, protect, detect, respond and recover.
+When incorporated into information security policies, these control areas help investigate, measure, and mitigate the cyber threats relevant to their attack vectors.